neurodivergence/neurodivergence/README.md

 dni:
 - basic dni criteria
 - pedophilia / rape / incest culture. idk get out of here
-- dni terfs, transmed, radfem, endos, anti-recovery, antisemites, orientalists, fakeclaimers, harmful labels. but if youre a lesboy or whatever mspec that shit i do not care you interacting with me go crazy 💔 there are bigger issues in the world
+- dni terfs, transmed, radfem, endos, anti-recovery, antisemites, orientalists, fakeclaimers, harmful labels. but if youre a lesboy or whatever i do not care i think sexuality are meaningless and you don't need to police certain kind of label usage
 - exes
 - peanut butter enjoyers